mtango99/mtango99.github.io/twitter/RE-Dorian-Report.md

 ## Original Study Information

+*all figures cited in this section can be found in Wang et al. (2016)

 Wang et al. (2016) analyzed the spatial and temporal patterns of wildfire-related tweets between May 13, 2014 and May 22, 2014 using the Twitter search API.

 First, Wang et al. (2016) selected for tweets and retweets with the words “fire” or “wildfire.”
 These tweets could be analyzed based on space, time, content, and network.